waztedll/Installation/README.md

 - firstly, extract the `Dracula.tar.xz`
 - secondly, open the `kvantum` then select the Dracula folder and install it
-- then click the change theme and select the dracula
+- then click the change theme and select the Dracula

 Applying GTK & icon themes on flatpak applications
 -